 Practitioners work with persons of all ages and cultural backgrounds whose independence has been impacted by physical and/or mental injury or illness, developmental or learning disabilities, or adverse environmental conditions.
-Occupational therapy services are provided in a variety of settings, including general and psychiatric hospitals, rehabilitation centers, intermediate care facilities, nursing homes, individual’s homes, school systems, community centers and agencies, and private practice.
+Occupational therapy services are provided in a variety of settings including general and psychiatric hospitals, rehabilitation centers, intermediate care facilities, nursing homes, individual’s homes, school systems, community centers and agencies, and private practice.
 Occupational therapists function as clinicians, educators, consultants, researchers and administrators.
 Services to individuals, families and communities include: evaluation and treatment planning and implementation; assessment of home, work and community environments; training in the use of adaptive equipment; community needs assessment and program planning; and referral to appropriate follow-up services.

-Humans are complex and active beings whose development is dependent upon participation in occupations.
+We believe that humans are complex and active beings whose development is dependent upon participation in occupations.
 This participation is context dependent and involves the whole person.
 Humans continually adapt as they grow.
 When this adaptation process is interrupted, occupational therapy utilizes occupation to facilitate change and renewal.

 The Mission of the Division of Occupational Therapy at Florida A&M University is to:

-- Offer students a curriculum designed to create an environment that nurtures intellectual growth and scholarship through interactive and thoughtful discourse, self-directed learning and development of links between faculty and professionals to establish collaborative community partnerships.
+• Offer students a curriculum designed to create an environment that nurtures intellectual growth and scholarship through interactive and thoughtful discourse, self-directed learning and development of links between faculty and professionals to establish collaborative community partnerships.

-- Prepare entry-level occupational therapists equipped with skills, knowledge and attitudes necessary to demonstrate excellence with care in all professional practice contexts.
+• Prepare entry-level occupational therapists equipped with skills, knowledge and attitudes necessary to demonstrate excellence with care in all professional practice contexts.

-- Prepare entry-level practitioners capable of serving as leaders and contributors in an ever evolving society.
+• Prepare entry-level practitioners capable of serving as leaders and contributors in an ever evolving society.

-- Promote critical thinking, reasoning and problem-solving skills to further knowledge of occupational science and the efficacy of occupational therapy practice, research and education.
+• Promote critical thinking, reasoning and problem-solving skills to further knowledge of occupational science and the efficacy of occupational therapy practice, research and education

-- Prepare students to become skilled practitioners who provide occupational therapy services aimed at promoting health and wellness and at enabling individuals’ meaningful and satisfactory participation in life activities.
+• Prepare students to become skilled practitioners who provide occupational therapy services aimed at promoting health and wellness, and at enabling individuals’ meaningful and satisfactory participation in life activities.

-- Graduate students who are prepared to embrace life long learning concepts that reflect current theory, evidence-based practice ,and an understanding of individuals from different racial, ethnic and cultural backgrounds.
+• Graduate students who are prepared to embrace life long learning concepts that reflect current theory, evidence-based practice and an understanding of individuals from different racial, ethnic and cultural backgrounds.

 4720 Montgomery Lane